Tyler Bey: Rio Grande Valley Vipers (2021–2022)

 On August 25, 2021, Bey signed with the Houston Rockets but was waived on September 17.
 Nine days later, he signed a two-way contract with Houston.
 Under the terms of the deal, he split time between the Rockets and their NBA G League affiliate, the Rio Grande Valley Vipers.
 He was waived near the end of training camp.

 Bey joined the Philadelphia 76ers for the 2022 NBA Summer League.

 Ironi Ness Ziona (2022–2023)

 On July 31, 2022, Bey signed with Ironi Ness Ziona of the Israeli Basketball Premier League.

 Magnolia Hotshots (2023–2024)

 On August 10, 2023, Bey signed with the Magnolia Hotshots of the Philippine Basketball Association (PBA) as the team's import for the 2023–24 PBA Commissioner's Cup.
 In 22 games, he averaged 25.8 points (3rd in the league), 13.0 rebounds (4th), 2.3 steals (2nd), and 1.2 blocks (6th) per game.

 Hapoel Haifa (2024–2025)

 In August 2024, Bey signed with Hapoel Haifa of the Israeli Basketball Premier League.

-Homenetmen Beirut (2025–present)
+Homenetmen Beirut (2025–2026)

 In 2025, Bey signed with Homenetmen Beirut of the Lebanese Basketball League.